AImissq/diglet/README.md

 License
 -------

-Diglet - End to End Encrypted Reverse HTTPS Tunnel
+Diglet - Fully Encrypted Reverse HTTPS Tunnel
 Copyright (C) 2016-2018 Gordon Hall

 This program is free software: you can redistribute it and/or modify